-The Kenilworth town website contains details of the history of Kenilworth.
+The Kenilworth town website contains details.

 Kenilworth Abbey, Abbey Fields, Kenilworth, Warwickshire

-Founded in the 1120s, the Agustinian monastery dedicated to St Mary grew into one of England's wealthiest abbeys.
+Founded in the 1120s, the Augustinian monastery dedicated to St Mary grew into one of England's wealthiest abbeys.
 The abbey was dissolved by King Henry VIII in 1538 and most of the buildings demolished.
 Ruins of the abbey can still be seen in the Abbey Fields, together with more substantial remains in the form of a Gatehouse and a building usually called the Barn.